nrwl/nx/docs/react/api-jest/builders/jest.md

 Type: `string`

-The name of the Typescript configuration file.
+[Deprecated] The name of the Typescript configuration file.
+Set the tsconfig option in the jest config file.

 ### updateSnapshot